 - Making your system break down sooner

-We suggest installing new flat filters monthly, and creased filters every three months.
+We suggest installing new flat filters monthly, and pleated filters every three months.

-If you aren’t sure when you last replaced yours, turn off your equipment completely and take out the filter.
+If you aren’t sure when you last replaced your filter, turn off your equipment completely and take out the filter.
 You can find the filter in your furnace or air pump’s blower compartment.
 It could also be found in an adjoining filter holder or wall-mounted return air grille.

 Hold the filter up to the sunshine.
 If you can’t see any light, you certainly should get a new one.